Turmus Ayya: Ottoman era

-French explorer Victor Guérin visited the village in 1870 and found ancient cisterns, a broken lintel with a garland carved upon it and the fragments of a column.
-He found about seven hundred inhabitants The village was administered by two sheikhs and divided into two different areas.
-Since the ancient cisterns were almost completely dry, women fetched water from Ain Siloun or Ain Sindjel.
-An official Ottoman village list from about 1870 showed that "Turmus Aya" had a total of 88 houses and a population of 301, though the population count included men only.
+French explorer Victor Guérin visited Turmus Ayya in 1870.
+He recorded ancient cisterns, a broken lintel decorated with a garland, and fragments of a column.
+Guérin estimated the population at about 700.
+He wrote that the village was administered by two sheikhs and that water was brought from nearby springs because its cisterns were almost dry.

+An Ottoman village list from around 1870 recorded 88 houses and 301 male residents.
+Hartmann later recorded 82 houses.

-In 1882, the PEF's Survey of Western Palestine Turmus Ayya was described as "a village on a low knoll, in a fertile plain, with a spring to the south.
-The village is of moderate size, and surrounded by fruit trees.
-On the south at the foot of the mound is the conspicuous white dome of the sacred place."
-In 1896, the population of Turmus Ayya was estimated to be about 834 persons.
+In 1882, the Palestine Exploration Fund's Survey of Western Palestine described Turmus Ayya as a moderately sized village on a low knoll in a fertile plain, with a spring to the south and fruit trees around it.
+In 1896, its population was estimated at about 834.

 British Mandate era

-In the 1922 census of Palestine, conducted by the British Mandate authorities, Turmus Ayya had a population of 707, all Muslim, while in the 1931 census, the village had 185 occupied houses and a population of 717, all Muslims except one Christian woman.
+In the 1922 census of Palestine, conducted by the British Mandate authorities, Turmus Ayya had 707 residents, all Muslim.

+The 1931 census of Palestine recorded 185 occupied houses and a population of 717, including 716 Muslims and one Christian woman.

-In the 1945 statistics the population was 960, all Muslim, while the total land area was 17,611 dunams, according to an official land and population survey.
-Of this, 3,665 dunams were allocated for plantations and irrigable land, 7,357 for cereals, while 54 dunams were classified as built-up (urban) areas.
+In the 1945 village statistics, Turmus Ayya had a population of 960, all Muslim, and a total land area of 17,611 dunams.
+Of this land, 3,665 dunams were plantations or irrigable land, 7,357 were used for cereals and 54 dunams were classified as built-up area.

 Jordanian era

-In the wake of the 1948 Arab–Israeli War, and after the 1949 Armistice Agreements, Turmus Ayya came under Jordanian rule.
-It was annexed by Jordan in 1950.
+After the 1948 Arab–Israeli War and the 1949 Armistice Agreements, Turmus Ayya came under Jordanian rule.
+Jordan annexed the West Bank in 1950.

-The Jordanian census of 1961 found 1,620 inhabitants.
+The Jordanian census of 1961 recorded 1,620 residents.

-1967-present
+1967–present

 Since the Six-Day War in 1967, Turmus Ayya has been under Israeli occupation.
-According to an Israeli census in 1967, there were 1,562 people.
-By 1989, the population rose to 5,140.
+An Israeli census that year recorded 1,562 residents.
+By 1989, the population had risen to 5,140.

-Under the Oslo Accords of 1995, 64.7% of village land was classified as Area B, and the remaining 35.3% as Area C. Israel has confiscated 752 dunams of village land for the Israeli settlement of Shilo, and another 372 dunams for Mizpe Rahel.
+Under the Oslo II Accord of 1995, 64.7% of the town's land was classified as Area B and 35.3% as Area C. ARIJ reports that 752 dunams of village land were taken for the Israeli settlement of Shilo and another 372 dunams for Mizpe Rahel.

-In December 2014, the town was the site of the death of Palestinian official Ziad Abu Ein during a protest against Israeli occupation.
+In December 2014, Palestinian official Ziad Abu Ein died during a protest near Turmus Ayya against Israeli occupation and land confiscation.